Whowlett13/SQL-Employee-Tracker/README.md

 ## link To Deployed Application:

-Link to deployed link on Github:
-Link to deployed link on Heroku:
+Link to Github Repo: https://github.com/Whowlett13/SQL-Employee-Tracker Link to deployed link on Heroku:

 ## ScreenShot of Deployed Application: